-What is a Plot of a Story?
+What is a Plot in Literature?

 First, let’s define plot

 Plot belongs to the school of structuralism, which is a contentious theory of interrelation that seeks to understand how humans make sense of the world; one way through which is stories.
+In this sense, narrative plot serves as a fundamental tool for organizing and interpreting events in storytelling.

 In 335 BCE, Aristotle proposed that plot (mythos) is the "organization of incidents" in a story.